The iPhone XR put up a good fight in our drop test

 The back top corner of the frame above the camera broke the fall, then it bounced and hit the other edge of the frame, went airborne again and this time landed with the backside facing the floor.

-There was no visible damage on the screen, but the scrapes on the aluminum frame had multiplied, the worst were on the corner above the camera where the phone hit first.
-The back still looked good, but a closer look revealed a tiny fracture on the bottom left hand corner of the glass.
-Aside from the camera and the banged up frame, this phone was still in fighting shape.
+There was no visible damage on the screen, but the scrapes on the aluminum frame had multiplied, the worst on the corner above the camera where the phone hit first.
+The back still looked good, but a closer look revealed a tiny fracture on the bottom left-hand corner of the glass.
+Aside from the camera and the banged-up frame, this phone was still in fighting shape.

 Drop 4: Eye level, screen side down